 - 12. FLORIDA MAJORITY Plaintiff NEW EDUCATION FUND ("NewFM") is a Florida non-profit corporation and membership organization with its principal office in Miami-Dade County, Florida.
 Founded in 2009, NewFM is dedicated to organizing, educating, and mobilizing disempowered communities in Florida to win equity and fairness throughout the State.
 NewFM's central focus is to expand democracy by ensuring that every person eligible to vote, regardless of party affiliation, can exercise his or her fundamental and constitutionally protected right to vote.
 To achieve its goal, NewFM works with individual members and organizations across the state of Florida engaged in civic and democratic endeavors to assist underserved communities in voter registration, voter education and get out the vote efforts.
-Defendants' failure to take necessary steps to address the state of emergency caused by coronavirus thwarts the organization's efforts to increase voter participation, harms its members who are registered voters in the state of Florida, and is causing the organization to divert resources including staff time to secure the participation of Floridians in upcoming elections. - 13.
-Plaintiff ORGANIZE FLORIDA EDUCATION FUND is a community-based, non-profit member organization with its principal offices in Orange County, Florida.
+Defendants' failure to take necessary steps to address the state of emergency caused by coronavirus thwarts the organization's efforts to increase voter participation, harms its members who are registered voters in the state of Florida some of whom were unable to vote in the PPP-and who plan to vote in the upcoming August 18, 2020 Primary Election or November 3, 2020 General Election, and is causing the organization to divert resources including staff time to secure the participation of Floridians in upcoming elections, away from voter registration, voter education and get out the vote efforts. - 13.
+Plaintiff ORGANIZE FLORIDA EDUCATION FUND is a community-based, non-profit member organization with its principal offices in

+Orange County, Florida.
 Its membership consists of low- and moderate-income people dedicated to the principles of social, racial, and economic justice and the promotion of an equal and fair Florida for all.
-Organize Florida's members bring communities together to join in the fight for safe neighborhoods, healthy families, quality education, good jobs, justice, equality, and a more representative democracy.
+Organize Florida's members throughout the state of Florida bring communities together to join in the fight for safe neighborhoods, healthy families, quality education, good jobs, justice, equality, and a more representative democracy.
 Organize Florida's major campaigns have included supporting children and families and increasing Latinx voter turnout.
 The organization is committed to exposing injustice and holding Florida's leaders accountable.
-The state's failure to take necessary steps to accommodate impacted voters in light of the coronavirus outbreak hinders the organization's efforts to increase participation among the communities it serves, harms its members who are registered voters, and is causing the organization to divert resources including staff time to secure the participation of Floridians in upcoming elections.
+The state's failure to take necessary steps to accommodate impacted voters in light of the coronavirus outbreak hinders the organization's efforts to increase participation among the communities it serves, harms its members who are registered voters-some of whom were unable to vote in the PPP-and who plan to vote in the upcoming August 18, 2020 Primary Election or November 3, 2020 General Election, and is causing the organization to divert resources including staff time to secure the participation of Floridians in upcoming elections, away from voter registration, voter education and get out the vote efforts.